GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 ## Marketplace

 ### Marketplace: Role Restricted

 - Security Controls covered: [CM-2](#0930cm-2baseline-configuration) [GR-12](#12-configuration-of-cloud-marketplaces)
 CM-4
 CM-5
 CM-8
 SA-22
 #### Evidence
-- Use a restricted non-billing user and attempt to buy something like Fortigate from the marketplace
+- Use a restricted non-billing user and attempt to buy something like Fortigate or elasticsearch-cloud from the marketplace - which will be blocked
 - Optionally create a curated private catalog - https://cloud.google.com/service-catalog
 -
 - ![img](img/_6702_marketplace_unrestricted_to_goc.png)